 Just over 161 years after Brown’s death, John Brown’s story is still being told, and sometimes in new ways.
 Amid more traditional biographies and TV documentaries, in the fall of 2020, Showtime debuted a mini-series about Brown, based on the 2013 novel The Good Lord Bird, which is a humorous, unorthodox view of the abolitionist.
 The novel, and the mini-series, blends fact and fiction, as told from the perspective of a former slave who encounters Brown and travels with him until the raid at Harper’s Ferry.
 "The Good Lord Bird" stars Ethan Hawke as Brown and Joshua Caleb Johnson as the fictional former enslaved man Henry Shackleford.
 In an interview with National Public Radio, Hawke explained that he wanted to make the series, and portray Brown, as a valuable way of looking at the legacy of slavery and thinking about the systemic racism that still exists today.
 Hawke, who traveled to Lake Placid to research Brown and prepare for the role, emphasized Brown's immediate impact, noting "Harpers Ferry, to my mind and a lot of people's mind, is the first battle of the Civil War."
 The series and novel are both noted for the refreshing, fictionalized re-imagining of the raid at Harper's Ferry and a novel way to explore Brown's story, particularly for those not familiar with his life.

-“The Good Lord Bird” is streaming on the Showtime website.
-As of this writing, Showtime is offering a free week of streaming.
-This is a great way to check out the series, explore the story of Brown's life, and consider how the past continues to impact the present and how racism plays a role in society today.
+“The Good Lord Bird” is available to watch on the Showtime website, Apple TV, and Amazon Prime Video.
+Check out the series, and perhaps you'll be inspired to learn more about Brown, and explore the story of his life, all of which help us consider how the past continues to impact the present and how racism plays a role in society today.

 John Brown's body